unitycontainer/documentation/articles/registration/registration.md

 Unity container provides a way to create child containers (other systems refer to it as resolution scopes) and allows building sophisticated scope trees of registrations.
 There are just a few simple rules to follow when dealing with container hierarchies:

 * **Types registered in predecessor containers always available in descendant containers**<br>
-This is a very simple concept, each registration is like a public virtual declaration in C# types.
+This is a very simple concept, each registration is like a public virtual declaration in cs types.
 Every descendant inherits it and can use at will.

 * **Types registered in descendant containers override the same registration of predecessors**<br>
 Following the same analogy with public virtual declarations, each override registration installs its own declaration and hides the one in predecessor containers.